About us

 Frequently Asked Questions

 In Word for iPad, insert the image and tap to access resize handles.
-Use these to adjust the size directly within your document.
+Use these to adjust size directly within your document.

-Absolutely, use any photo editing app on the iPad Pro to resize images by cropping, adjusting aspect ratios, or specific resizing tools.
+Absolutely, use any photo editing app on iPad Pro to resize images by cropping, adjusting aspect ratios, or specific resizing tools.